mwanyumba7/mwanyumba7/README.md

 ### Hi there 👋

 - 🤖 I'm Brayan Kai, a Data Scientist and Technical Writer.
 I'm passionate about building impactful solutions and products with Machine Learning.
-I'm continually expanding my knowledge and never tired of learning and helping other developers advance their skills.
-I enjoy and love writing technical articles on Machine Learning and Artificial Inteligence related topics and contributing to open source projects
+I'm never tired of learning and helping other developers advance their skills.
+I love writing technical articles on Machine Learning and Artificial Inteligence related topics and contributing to open source projects

 - 👨🏽‍💻 Currently, I'm working on a project with [Omdena](https://omdena.com/) in patnership with [Learnroll](https://www.learnroll.com/).
-In this role, we're helping develop a model that can address the issue of implicit biases in healthcare.
+In this project, we're helping develop a model that can address the issue of implicit biases in healthcare.
 I collaborate with a cross functional team to help develop an AI model that can accurately help in identifying and mitigating implicit bias for a specific gender bias for patient vignette types in ER scenarios.

 - 👥 I'm currently the Technical Writing Channel Lead for [Dev Carrers](https://devcareer.io/) Community.
 I'm also on the core team for [GDSC Kabarak University](https://gdsc.community.dev/kabarak-university/), leading the Technical Writing track.
-I also volunteer in the [Open Source Community Africa Nairobi](https://github.com/OSCA-Nairobi).
+I also volunteer in the [Open Source Community Africa, Nairobi](https://github.com/OSCA-Nairobi).

 - 🚀 I am very passionate about giving back to the community and sharing the knowledge and experiences I have over time as an Data Scientist.I have given talks & sessions in the following events:
     - DroidCon KE
     - Dev Fest Uyo & Mombasa
     - I/O Extended events in Nairobi & GDSC Nairobi Edition.
-    - Several Google Developer Students Club meetups including; Moi University, Kabarak Univesity & University of Lay Adventist Kigali
+    - Several Google Developer Students Club meetups including; Moi University, Kabarak Univesity, Kibabii University & University of Lay Adventist Kigali

 Let's connect here :